corndog-overflow/2024-miniproject_HoujieSadman/README.md

 # EXERCISE 1

 I found max_bright = 50000, min_bright = 13000 to work well.

-The video demonstrates how a photocell behaves in two different scenarios: under sunlight and in darkness.
+The video below demonstrates how a photocell behaves in two different scenarios: under sunlight and in darkness.
 It also shows how the duty cycle varies in each condition.

 Video: https://drive.google.com/file/d/1poDTyKDpKiJNFNspiosgc4Bz6xrph9xx/view?usp=sharing